FiiO K9 Pro DAC/Preamplifier/Headphone Amplifier Reviewed

 Reading Time: 7 minutes

 The first time I saw a FiiO audio component, the old nursery rhyme “fee, fi, fo, fum, I smell the blood of an Englishman” popped into my head.
 FiiO’s track record of commandeering the market share of their competitors from England (and elsewhere) due to their high-quality, low-priced offerings renders that rhyme not far off the mark.
 In recent years, FiiO has continued to produce components that deliver startling performance for a pittance.
 Their newest and most expensive offering is the FiiO K9 Pro (buy at Amazon for $849).
-This one combines a digital-to-analog convertor (DAC), analog stereo preamplifier, and headphone amplifier in one well-proportioned package.
+This one combines an audiophile digital-to-analog convertor (DAC), analog stereo preamplifier, and headphone stereo amplifier in one well-proportioned package.
 It also looks great, sporting an elegantly simple front panel.

 FiiO K9 ESS Pro DAC reviewed